tonym128/tonym128.github.io/_posts/2026-04-24-sticks-of-rage-arduboy.markdown

 The result is **Sticks of Rage**, an evolution of the *Stick Fighter* tech stack that transformed a 1v1 fighter into a chaotic, side-scrolling beat 'em up.

+View its game page and play it online [here](https://community.arduboy.com/t/sticks-of-rage/13420)

+Take a look at the source code [here](https://github.com/tonym128/sticksofrage)

 ## Technology Reuse: The "Stick Engine"

 ![Fighter Select](/images/2026/05/10/fighter-opt.jpg)